Any Man of Mine

 "Any Man of Mine" is a song co-written and recorded by Canadian country music singer Shania Twain.
-It was issued to US radio in April 1995 as the second single from her second studio album The Woman in Me (1995).
+It was issued to US radio on May 8, 1995, as the second single from her second studio album The Woman in Me (1995).
 Twain wrote the song with Robert John "Mutt" Lange, who also produced it.
-The song became Twain's first number one hit at country radio, as well her second crossover hit cracking the top 40 on the pop charts.
-It was released to radio in April 1995, and topped the charts for two weeks in July.
+The song became Twain's first number one hit at country radio, and it peaked within the top 40 of the Billboard Hot 100.

-Though "Whose Bed Have Your Boots Been Under" was issued to US radio in January 1995 and "Any Man of Mine" being issued to radio in April 1995, Twain's label released her first two singles as double A-side single commercially in the USA in June 1995.
+Though "Whose Bed Have Your Boots Been Under" was issued to US radio in January 1995 and "Any Man of Mine" being issued to radio in May 1995, Twain's label released her first two singles as double A-side single commercially in the US in June 1995.
 In August 1995, the single was certified Gold for 500,000 sales.
 "Any Man of Mine" was released commercially as a stand-alone single internationally.

 "Any Man of Mine" also proved to be a critical success; it was nominated for both Best Country Song and Best Female Country Vocal Performance at the 1996 Grammy Awards.
 It won Single of the Year at both the Canadian Country Music Awards and Country Music Radio Awards in 1995.
 It also won Country Single of the Year at the 1996 Jukebox Awards and Song of the Year at the 1996 RPM Big Country Music Awards.